Adir7SK/ASV-project/README.md

 The result will be that it runs the function time_range twice normally (once through TimeSuit and once through TimeNew).
 The function time_upper will run ones with the code in TimeSuite class, and ones with the code in TimeNew.
 The function time_other will run just ones.

-In each benchmark you can measure a function from another place, by firstly importing the module as usual, and then writing the function in the benchmark.
+In each benchmark you can measure a function from another place, by importing as in every python file.
-The configuration file (asv.conf.json) shuold only have this code:
+The configuration file (asv.conf.json) should only have this code:
 ```
 {
   "version": 1,